RocketChat/docs-old/guides/administration/admin-panel/settings/omnichannel-admins-guide/README.md

 Detail of every setting is listed below:

 1. Select your preferred routing method (Please refer to [this](https://docs.rocket.chat/guides/omnichannel-guides/omnichannel/livechat-queues) article for information on types of routing methods used in rocket chat)
-2. Enable acceptance of incoming omnichannel requests even if there are no online agents if you want
+2. Enable acceptance of incoming Omnichannel requests even if there are no online agents if you want
 3. Enable if you want the routing system to attempt to find a bot agent before addressing new conversations to a human agent
 4. Set the limit of **Max number of items displayed in the queue** if you want
 5. Enable if you want to show the Live Chat queue to all the agents